My SHORT Autobiography:

-I have been with my husband for over twenty-seven years now.
+I have been with my husband for over twenty-eight years now.
 With much medical intervention, I successfully had two biological children, who now share many of my health problems, but do not appear to have intersex traits.
 We adopted our youngest angel, and this was a huge blessing.
 We love our family very much.
 The biggest problem is that in our world, people think you should have a mom and a dad.
 In our house, this can never be.
 Although I am female fertile and was able to become pregnant, I never felt like a mother.
 I like to compare myself to a Seahorse Dad.
-For a seahorse, male is the one who gives birth.
+For a seahorse, the male is the one who gives birth.
 Although I like to consider myself a nurturing parent, I have never felt like a mother, and my kid’s call me “Vader”, which is the German word for father.
 I like to consider myself a Maternal/Father, and because of this, I honor who I am by going by Mx, instead of Mr., or Mrs. Our kids have two amazing dads now, my husband going simply by “dad”.

-I did my first public talk about my life, with Judi Herring M.D..
-In it Judi speaks first, sharing about intersex, and then I speak.
+I did my first public talk about my life, with Judi Herring M.D.
 In this presentation, I am only 9 months into reclaiming my emotional and physical health, with the proper hormones, and eating similarly to the Ketogenic/Paleo Diet.
 Eating differently has helped my body create energy better, and to heal from significant health problems.
 Prior to 2015, I was a sickly child, chronically ill or injured teen, and as an adult, I ended up wheelchair bound.
 At one time I was even sleeping sixteen hours a day and was even diagnosed with a sleep disorder similar to narcolepsy and cataplexy.
 So healing myself, and honoring my true gender, has been a huge awakening.
 Like emerging from a coma.

 To see what the United Nations has to say about those of us born intersex, please go to: United Nations’ Intersex Fact Sheet.